 Celeste (The other Downtown Chicago leader) and I are communicating and excited to combined our team locations for the day to continue to create a united experience here in the city.

-See below for more information about the organization!
+See the first paragraph for more information about the organization!